Towards a Framework for Social Mechanics: A mechanical theory of social change

 The second term in the right-hand-side also yields a relation between the magnitude of the force $F$ and a change in the state of the individual $\frac{{\rm d}}{{\rm d}t}x$.
 However, this time the change is in position and the relation is quadratic, and the proportionality between them is given by the rate of change of the mass with respect to the position.
 Thus, it is increasingly harder for a forcing agent to raise the speed of change, irrespective of the direction.
 Nonetheless, this is mediated by the the way the inertia of the individual depends on the stance of the individual.
 Arguably, such a model is reasonable for changes of individuals interacting in a society.

 A first interesting case of equation (\ref{2ndlaw}) is when there is no force: $F=0$, and whose general solution is implicitly given by

-This represents an individual evolving under no external interactions.
-Of course, just like in physics, this is an idealize scenario, although very useful as an initial system.
+This represents an idealized evolution in the absence of explicitly modeled external interactions.
+Of course, just like in physics, this is an idealized scenario, although very useful as an initial system.
 Particles, whether physical or social, are very often subject to forces changing their motion.

 For illustrative purposes, consider a mass function $m(x)=x^2$.
-As a positive-concavity function, it is a reasonable position-dependent mass for the type of phenomena we are trying to study, since such a mass describes individuals that move freely around a prescribed position consistent with a preferred conviction, here denoted by $x=0$.
+As a positive-concavity function, it is a reasonable position-dependent mass for the type of phenomena we are trying to study, since such a mass describes individuals that move freely around a prescribed position consistent with a locally stable stance, here denoted by $x=0$.
 Nonetheless, the ultimate test for a model is its comparison with measurements.
 Any other mass function adequate with systematic observations can be used.

 There is another reason (well known to physicists) to use $m(x)=x^2$ as a starting example: approximations by power series of more complicated mass functions can be truncated to second order and still reveal a vast information about the system.